 Okay, but what does it cost?

-I’m currently charging $100 per session, with an eight-session minimum.
-I will always offer a free 30-minute introductory meeting (in-person or over the phone) so we can check out the overlap between what I’m offering and what you’re seeking.
+I’m currently charging $150 per session, with an eight-session minimum.
+I will always offer a free 30-minute sample session (in-person or over the phone) so we can check out the overlap between what I’m offering and what you’re seeking.
 If cost is an issue, please don’t hesitate to contact me; I’m committed to offering a limited number of need-based spots to my community.